You may wish to see an introductory page with a map first.

 Grand Master Vilhena greatly embellished Mdina with various monuments designed by Charles de Mondion, including an imposing fountain outside the walls of the town in the territory of the parish church of Rabat.
 The inscription begins with a Latin quotation from Isaiah (55) Omnes sitientes venite ad aquas (All you that thirst come to the waters).

 Rabat: (left) rear side of Vilhena Fountain; (right) Loggia

 Grand Master Vilhena built a small chapel housing a statue of St. Paul, the patron saint of Malta, on the back of the fountain.

 Similar to Rome's Carnival Race Malta had a bareback horse (or donkey) race with the finish line near Vilhena Fountain.
 Grand Master Adrien de Wignacourt built a loggia where he could watch the final phase of the race.
 The building bears the coat of arms of Grand Master Rohan which indicates that changes were made at the end of the XVIIIth century.

 Arches: (left) Rohan at Zebbug; (right) Hompesch at Zabbar

-The last two Maltese Grand Masters built decorative, but rather plain arches at the entrance to towns where they had properties or of which they promoted the development.
+The last two Grand Masters who ruled on Malta built decorative, but rather plain arches at the entrance to towns where they had properties or of which they promoted the development.
 They probably had marble inscriptions which have been removed.